Ecstasy Withdrawal Symptoms and Timeline

 During this phase, the body is already in the middle of readjusting and particularly vulnerable.
 And desensitized by a prolonged period without MDMA, the brain is more receptive to it.
 In this stage of physical vulnerability, previous doses might lead to overdose.
 That is dangerous for the heart, liver and could even be lethal.

-There are different ways how you can considerably enhance your withdrawal process.
+There are different ways to enhance withdrawal process considerably.

 - Being around understanding and supportive people (family, friends, community)

-- Don’t hesitate to ask for help if you feel you need it.
-Support groups, treatment centers, and inpatient clinics are there to help you get your life in hand.
+- Don’t hesitate to ask for help.
+Support groups, treatment centers, and inpatient clinics are there to help to get a life in hand.

 - Eat healthy food and drink enough water